Kong/docs.konghq.com/app/docs/0.5.x/plugin-development/access-the-datastore.md

 All entities in Kong are represented by:

 - A schema that describes which table the entity relates to in the datastore, and constraints on its fields such as foreign keys, non-null constraints and the likes.
 This schema is a table such as described in the [plugin configuration]({{page.book.chapters.plugin-configuration}}) chapter.
 - A child implementation of the [kong.dao.cassandra.base_dao] module, which consumes the schema and exposes methods to insert, update, find and delete entities of that type.
+See the [children DAOs interface](http://localhost:3000/docs/0.5.x/lua-reference/modules/kong.dao.cassandra.base_dao/#Children_DAOs_interface).

 The core entities in Kong are: Apis, Consumers and Plugins.
 Each of those entities can be interacted with through their corresponding DAO instance, available on the **DAO Factory** instance.
 The DAO Factory is responsible for loading those core entities' DAOs as well as any additional entities, provided for example by plugins.